The Problem

 Hi Fedility Screen Flow

-The final design showcased the main user flow from browsing to checkout.
+The final design showcased the main user flow from browsing to checkout in a more polished and coherent interface.
 It also displayed order status and other features exclusively for logged-in users.
 The primary color scheme comprised green and earth tones, evoking a natural and plant-related aesthetic.

 Here we go!